gaalha/Cristina-ColorScheme/README.md

 ### via Package Control ###

 1. Make sure you already have Package Control installed
-2. Choose Install Package from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on iOS)
+2. Choose Install Package from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on macOS)
 3. Select Cristina Color Scheme and press Enter

 ### or Manual Installation ###

 1. Download the Cristina.tmTheme file
-2. Browse Packages from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on iOS)
+2. Browse Packages from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on macOS)
 3. Copy the .tmTheme file to Packages